MAT4500 – Topology

 6 hours of lectures/exercises per week throughout the semester.

-1 mandatory assignment that has to be approved to attend the exam.
-The mandatory assignment must be written in LaTeX, a typesetting software for academic writing in mathematics.
+This course has 1 mandatory assignment that must be approved before you can sit the final exam.
+The mandatory assignment must be written with a typesetting software for writing mathematics (e.g. LaTeX).

 Examination support material